hyuzukirmizi/hyuzukirmizi/README.md

 **Software Engineer | AI Researcher | Cloud Architect**

-I am a senior Computer Science student at UMass Amherst and a Software Engineering Intern at IBM.
+I am a senior Computer Science student at UMass Amherst and a previous Software Engineering Intern at IBM.
 I am deeply passionate about the intersection of advanced AI/ML research and real world practical applications.
 I love taking complex, experimental technologies (like multi agent orchestration and quantum walk neural networks) and building the secure, fault tolerant cloud infrastructure needed to deploy them at scale.
 When I am not building backend distributed systems, I am usually reading AI research papers.

 ---